lucasnathaniel/K4L1_me/_posts/2020-03-30-discord-hidden-information.md

 Self-bot also is a hard thing because Discord dislike that, for this reason self-bots in JS Discord lib was deprecated, only on Python lib worked for me.

-I made the script below to get the hidden channell and print the topic and last_message_id:
+I made the script below to get the hidden channel and print the topic and last_message_id:

 ```py
 import discord